bitwarden/test-the-web/docs/forms/login/simple-login.md

 title: simple login form
 sidebar_label: simple
 sidebar_position: 1
-description: This is a basic login form that will POST the input values on submit and will return with an HTTP response code of `200`.
+description: This is a basic login form that will POST the input values on submit.
 ---

 <div class="container margin-vert--xl">